XMU-Kuangnan-Fang-Team/BiFuncLib/docs/source/methods and main functions/FunCC.rst

    * - **data**
      - array, same as in **cc_bifunc**.
    * - **only_mean**
      - bool, if True, only the template functions for each bi-cluster is displayed.
+Default is False.
    * - **aligned**
      - bool, if True, the alignemd functions are displayed.
+Default is False.
    * - **warping**
      - bool, if True, a figure representing the warping functions are displayed.
+Default is False.

 Value